 How to Get to the San Juan Islands

-To visit the San Juan Islands from Seattle, make a 90-minute drive north to the town of Anacortes.
-From Anacortes, board a Washington State Ferry to one of the four ferry terminals in the San Juan Islands: on Lopez, Orcas, San Juan, or Shaw islands.
+It’s a little complicated to visit the San Juan Islands, but I promise it’s worth it!
+It’s a 90-minute drive north from Seattle to the town of Anacortes.
+From Anacortes, you have to board a Washington State Ferry to one of the four ferry terminals in the San Juan Islands: Lopez, Orcas, San Juan, or Shaw islands.

 There are several ferry routes to choose from, depending on which island(s) you want to stop at; the best way to plan your trip is by visiting the WSDOT website and consulting their timetables.

-Pro-tip: I strongly advise you book reservations for the Washington State Ferry if you plan to visit the San Juan Islands, especially in summer.
+Pro-tip: Book reservations for the Washington State Ferry in advance if you plan to visit the San Juan Islands, especially in summer.
 Reservations are usually available two weeks and two days before sailing.
-If you wait to book your reservation, you may not be able to board the ferry for several hours on the day of travel.

 Which of the San Juan Islands Should You Visit?

-Shaw is the least developed of the four islands you can visit by ferry; there isn’t even a gas station on this island!
-Only 240 people call Shaw Island home year-round and most of Shaw Island is residential, with limited tourist amenities.
-Shaw is good for a day trip if you can time the ferries right, or camping overnight in one of the island’s state parks.
+- Shaw Island – Shaw is the least developed of the four islands you can visit by ferry; there isn’t even a gas station on this island!
+Shaw is good for a day trip if you can time the ferries right, or camp overnight in one of the island’s state parks.